How is the open API helping banks and fintechs transform their businesses in Hong Kong?

-What is a typical mortgage loan process?
+What is the typical mortgage process?

-How can Open API help with this?
+How can Open API help in this area?

 How does it work?